Narixius/narixius/README.md

 <br />
 <br />

-A Member of [Feel The Code](https://github.com/feelthecode) organization and a part time programmer.
+A member of the [@FeelTheCode](https://github.com/feelthecode) organization and a part-time programmer.

 <!-- **Languages and Tools:**